qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 This mod also adds the potion of longer reach which can be found in the treasure of sponge dungeons in the alternate4 dimension.

-### Shader Compatibility
+### OptiFine Compatibility
+You need to disable smooth world and render regions if you install OptiFine.

-Compatible with most OptiFine shaders.
+This mod is compatible with most OptiFine shaders.
 Incompatible with path tracing shaders.

 You need to turn off TAA (Temporal Anti Aliasing) and Motion Blur in the shader's option.